 More and more people are becoming aware that a majority of rugs and carpets on the market today are not Eco-friendly let alone health-friendly.
 Many rugs and carpets contain hazardous materials and chemicals that can affect your family’s health.
-You know that new carpet smell so many find attractive?
+Do you know that new carpet smell so many find attractive?
 Well, that smell is actually caused by harmful chemicals called volatile organic compounds, or VOCs for short.
-Gasses from these VOCs are emitted into your home’s atmosphere day after day and exposure to these gasses can contribute to health issues such as dizziness, headaches, allergic reactions and irritations of the nose, eyes and throat.
+Gasses from these VOCs are emitted into your home’s atmosphere day after day and exposure to these gasses can contribute to health issues such as dizziness, headaches, allergic reactions, and irritations of the nose, eyes, and throat.

-As far as negative health effects to the planet, manufacturing these non-natural rugs and carpets uses a great amount of energy and other resources such as water.
+As far as negative health effects on the planet, manufacturing these non-natural rugs and carpets uses a great amount of energy and other resources such as water.

 Conversely, natural floor coverings are made from renewable materials that come from plants, and sourcing these materials is never harmful to the environment.
-These plants are able to quickly renew themselves so there is no ecological damage in the process.
+These plants can quickly renew themselves so there is no ecological damage in the process.

 Environmentally friendly rugs and carpeting are also much better for your health, especially if you are someone who suffers from allergies.
 Natural fibers reduce allergens emitted in the air and are generally easier to clean and maintain.

 Let’s take a look at some of the natural materials being used to make rugs and carpeting.